Nitrokey/nitrokey-documentation/start/linux/index.md

 # Nitrokey Start, Linux

-1. Install scdaemon and GnuPG 2.1 or higher by using your package manager (e. g. *apt update && apt install scdaemon gpg2* on Ubuntu).
+1. Install `scdaemon` and GnuPG 2.1 or higher by using your package manager (e.g. `apt update && apt install scdaemon gpg2` on Ubuntu).
-2. Connect your Nitrokey to your computer and confirm all dialogs so that the USB smart card device driver gets installed almost automatically.
+2. Connect your Nitrokey to your computer.
 3. Use GnuPG to [generate new keys or import existing ones](https://www.nitrokey.com/documentation/openpgp-email-encryption).

     ::: tip Note